 Difference Between Patent and Trademark

-When we talk about intellectual property rights, both patent and trademark are the forms of these rights.
-Most people are not aware about the differences between a patent and a trademark, so if you are one such person, this guide will help you in understanding the differences between a patent and a trademark.
+When we talk about intellectual property rights, both patents and trademarks are the forms of these rights.
+Most people are not aware of the differences between a patent and a trademark, so if you are one such person, this guide will help you in understanding the differences between a patent and a trademark.

 Patent

-Patent is a legal document providing exclusive rights to invention holders, or we can sumup patents as exclusive intellectual property rights granted to an invention that offers new ways of dealing with something.
-Patent is very important in excluding others from using or selling the process of the invention.
+A patent is a legal document providing exclusive rights to invention holders, or we can sum up patents as exclusive intellectual property rights granted to an invention that offers new ways of dealing with something.
+A patent is very important in excluding others from using or selling the process of the invention.
 This intellectual property right is granted by the government to the patentee for a limited period of time.
 There are some exceptions where the patent limit can be extended.

 Every year companies get hundreds of new patents issued as it provides commercial rights, moreover it protects companies from the race of competition.
 For companies, patents act as a great asset and provide protection rights for their inventions.
-Inventors need to keep a key element in consideration before filing patent application, is this whether the invention idea will be a success or not.
+Inventors need to keep a key element in consideration before filing patent applications, which is whether the invention idea will be a success or not.

-As per a report at USPTO more than 600,000 applications are filed every year for patents.
-Many such different types of patent applications are filed world wide such as utility, design and plant patents.
-Patent applications are either approved or rejected, about 48% of patents applications are rejected and remaining 52% patents applications are approved.
+As per a report at USPTO, more than 600,000 applications are filed every year for patents.
+Many such different types of patent applications are filed worldwide such as utility, design, and plant patents.
+Patent applications are either approved or rejected, about 48% of patent applications are rejected, and the remaining 52% of patent applications are approved.
 Every year more and more patent applications are filed and as per 2021 reports above 3 lakh patents were granted by USPTO (United States Patent and Trademark Office).

 Trademark

-Every year companies use a trademark inorder to protect their business and its brand name from illegal usage.
-This mark prevents usage of similar marks or signs of a business.
-Trademark is a small satisfying symbol, it’s not descriptive in nature.
+Every year companies use a trademark in order to protect their business and their brand name from illegal usage.
+This mark prevents the usage of similar marks or signs of a business.
+A trademark is a small satisfying symbol, it’s not descriptive in nature.

 Trademark Vs Patent